Paris travel guide – About this page

 Booking.com – The best booking site that constantly offers the cheapest and lowest rates.
 They have a no down payment policy, an excellent interface, and the widest selection of budget accommodation.
 In all my tests, they have always had the cheapest rates of all bookings.

-Rail Europe: If you go to Europe and take much high speed or long-distance trains, get a rail pass.
+Rail Europe: If you go to Europe and take many high-speed or long-distance trains, get a rail pass.
 I have used a rail pass three times and saved hundreds of dollars each time.
 Mathematics just works.

 Intrepid Travel: If you want to take a group tour of Europe, go with Intrepid Travel.
 They offer good small-group tours that use local operators and leave a small environmental footprint.
 If you go on tour with someone, go with them.
 And, as a reader of this site, you will get exclusive discounts by clicking on the link!